awestover/enchantedForest/story/story4_kevin.md

 In the end, he took away her levancy.
 Nannerl was exiled from the Lampyridae Citadel and Silenced, out of Rand's fear that she would tell the other acolytes of her discoveries.
 He Silenced me as well, long ago, against my will when he first rose to power.
 There were no other levancers capable of breaking the Silencing other than Malimost or Rand himself.
 Until you came along.
 And that, is why I had you retrieve the artifact, and why it is insufficient to say that I am not particularly fond of Rand / simply *dislike* Rand / I hoard a deep dislike for Rand.

 It is called dark levancy, yes.
 But just because we derive our powers from the night and the shadows does not mean that it is evil.
-Why should the night be seen as any more malicious than fire or water?
+Why should the night be seen as any more malicious than fire or water or earth?
+*compares to light levancy instead*

 Rand shunned and slandered dark levancy's name, for no reason other than that he himself could never seem to master it.
-He portrayed it's usage as a great atrocity, reserved for villains in his story, such as me and malimost.
+He portrayed it's usage as a great atrocity, reserved for villains in his narrative/story, such as myself and malimost.
 In truth, Malimost prefers fire levancy, being particularly adept at it due to his physiological features, only employing shadow levancy occasionally.

 *training + instructions*
+*plunders village and kills guards for the greater good*

+he killed the guards with a flick of his wrist. they were dead before they could even blink.
+He felt nothing from the murderous action, because "they were in the way."

-*plunders village and kills guards for the greater good* *steals potion from sick villager to save Kienan* *carnival scene*
+*steals potion from sick villager to save Kienan* *carnival scene*
 *bob gets wings*
 *gives Bob artifact that was left by Nannerl*

+After all... what is necromancy, other than a more intense form of healing?

 Take it.
 Take the power.
 Rand, the levant, this cruel, cruel world. they took everything from you.
 It's your turn now.
 When the world no longer offers enough you adequate amounts of power, you learn to take it for yourself.